shiroyasha/blog-source/source/posts/2021-06-16-no-more-standups.md

   include way too many people who are working on completely unrelated problems.
   The perfect balance is hard to achieve regularly.

-- They are very good at creating busywork.
+- They are very good at creating busywork, and scheduling more meetings for the day.